Are you hungry all the time, even after you’ve just eaten? Do you feel hunger cravings that no type or amount of food can ever fulfill?

 - Learn more about your condition and your risk factors for hyperphagia by consulting a healthcare professional.

 After eating, glucose will enter your bloodstream and make its way into the cells with the help of insulin.
-You may experience low blood sugar levels for many reasons, including not consuming adequate carbohydrates.
+You may experience hypoglycemia, or low blood sugar levels, for many reasons, including not consuming adequate carbohydrates.
 Blood sugar can also dip if your body secretes excess insulin or are experiencing other neuroendocrine conditions.

 Hypoglycemia promotes the secretion of ghrelin, a hormone that stimulates food intake and regulates blood glucose.
 It can increase feelings of hunger and may lead to hyperphagia in the presence of an underlying condition.